-This was a time when French had suffered repeated defeats at the hands of the English forces.
-Joan of Arc’s arrival turned the tide in the favour of the French which brought a desperately-needed relief to the French army, economy and the crown.
+This was a time when the French had suffered repeated defeats at the hands of the English forces.
+Joan of Arc’s arrival turned the tide in the favor of the French which brought a desperately-needed relief to the French army, economy, and the crown.

 Joan of Arc reached Orleans in April.
 By this time, the city had been under English siege for five months.
 Joan’s arrival coincided with a change in the fortunes of the French defenders.
 The defenders were able to capture one English fortification after another over the month of May.

-Joan led the troops in the frontlines, though not directly a part of the combat.
-She suffered an arrow wound near her neck but survived.
+Joan of Arc led the French troops on the front lines.
+Though not directly a part of the combat, she suffered an arrow wound near her neck but survived.
 Within days, the English were forced to retreat from Orleans.

-Following the Orleans victory of French, Joan came to be considered as being the instrument of divine providence.
+Following the Orleans victory over the French, Joan came to be considered as being the instrument of divine providence.
 She was consequently involved in major war councils where further offensive against the English was discussed.
 On her advice, the French aimed for Reims which lay deep in English-controlled territory.

 The French army reached Reims in July.
 On the way, the army took back the control of a number of towns and cities.
 The army also defeated a major English force under Sir John Fastolf in June.
 As a result of French control over Reims, Charles VII finally received his coronation and officially assumed the title of the King.

-Joan was consequently charged of heresy.
+Joan was consequently charged with heresy.
 During her captivity, the French launched a number of campaigns towards Rouen where she was captured.
 But the campaigns were successfully withstood by the English.
-She was burnt at stake on May 30, 1431.
-Despite her death at the young age of 19, Joan of Arc became a national legend of France and was later canonised by the Church.

 She was burned at the stake on May 30, 1431.
 Despite her death at the young age of 19, Joan of Arc became a national legend in France and was later canonized by the Church.